Axel713/hook-up-in-north-sealand/README.md

 -   As a site owner, I want users to know where they can access reference legal information.
 -   As a site owner, I want users to have a link to a fishing licence purchase service.
 -   As a site owner, I want users to be aware and keep in mind the environment when fishing.
+-   As a site owner, I want users to know where they can go fishing and where they can not.
 -   As a site owner, I want users to know if they can keep the fish that they catch.
 -   As a site owner, I want users to access dedicated social media sites (when existing).